sandyw11/AES_on_GPU/README.md

 large gap.
 In the result of dis-77, it can be seen that the cycle is 1504, which is same as the execution time between using 32 threads with coalescing.

-3. AES benchmark of the paper
+3.AES benchmark of the paper

 The configuration of the AES benchmark of the paper does not use L1 and L2 caches.